UCL/scikit-surgerydocker/README.md

 ### Create a Docker image
 To create a docker image, you will need a file called `Dockerfile`.
 It contains the specifications e.g. What Python version you want to run your python application with etc. Please read the `Dockerfile` in the repo for further information.

-The directory structure after the cloning the project:
+The directory structure after cloning the project:

 <!-- ![Directory Structure](./images/directory-structure.png) -->
 ```bash